 - Get Cash from your bank (lots of smaller bills)

-- You’ll want to have small bills to give extra tips to many people that you encounter during your cruise – for example: the porter who handles your luggage at the port, taxi drivers & taxi fare, excursions tips, cabin steward, crew members, etc.
+- You’ll want to have small bills to give extra tips to many people you encounter during your cruise—for example, the porter who handles your luggage at the port, taxi drivers and taxi fare, excursion tips, cabin stewards, crew members, etc.

-- Its also recommended to use cash in port versus a credit card – smaller bills are easier to deal with
+- It is also recommended to use cash in port versus a credit card – smaller bills are easier to deal with

-- Notify your Credit Card Companies to let them know that you are travelling
+- Notify your Credit Card Companies to let them know that you are traveling

 - Print all of your documents, luggage tags, tickets, receipts, etc. (Your Travel Agent can print and mail these, just ask)